zenobio93/seat-docs/docs/admin_guides/squads.md

 ![Squad Tile](../img/squads_tile.png)

 Except metadata, other attributes are self-explained.
-Metadata is a list of counters showing you, from left to right :
+Metadata is a list of counters showing you, from left to right:

-- number of members of the squad (in white)
+* number of members of the squad (in white)
-- number of moderators of the squad (in orange)
+* number of moderators of the squad (in orange)
-- number of applicants to the squad (in blue)
+* number of applicants to the squad (in blue)

 !!! hint
     Squad Logo is a visual way for your end user to identify quickly a Squad.